amiaopensource/av-python-carpentry/_episodes/04-generatingalistoffiles.md

 ## Listing all the files in a directory

-If you're asking yourself: are we ever gonna get to finding some damn AV files?
-We're here!
-Our time is now!

 > ## Finding files with Bash
 > For reference, in a Unix environment, you might run something like this.
 >